ansys/scade-apitools/doc/source/create.rst

   if __name__ == '__main__':
       main()

-When run on an empty project, hereafter is the new Scade model:
+When run on an empty project, the new Scade model is as follows:

 .. figure:: /create/img/create_package_s.png